How I Built an Instrument for CPC Expansion

 The figure shows results across a 3x3 grid.
 The rows correspond to three true effect sizes (beta = -0.30, -0.20, -0.10).
 The columns correspond to three data-generating processes of increasing complexity.

 Nonlinear confounding (middle column).
-I introduce a quadratic relationship between the confounder and the outcome, which the linear model cannot capture.
+The confounder enters through an interaction with treatment, which the linear model cannot capture.
 The IV still performs well.
-Bias remains small (-0.003 to +0.011), confirming that the instrument is robust to this form of misspecification.
+Bias remains small, confirming that the instrument is robust to this form of misspecification.

 Heterogeneous effects by age (right column).
 The treatment effect varies across age groups, and the instrument recovers a weighted average.
-For beta = -0.30 and -0.20, the bias is small (-0.067 and +0.004).
-For beta = -0.10, it’s negligible (+0.009).
+Bias is small across all three true effect sizes.
 The variance is somewhat larger, which is expected when the instrument captures an average of heterogeneous effects.

-Across all nine cells, the IV bias never exceeds 0.07 in absolute value, and the distributions are reasonably well-centered on the truth.
-This is not a proof that the instrument works in the real data, but it establishes that the approach is sound under plausible conditions.
+Across all nine cells, the IV bias never exceeds 0.07 in absolute value, and 95% confidence interval coverage is near nominal.
+This is not a proof that the instrument works in the real data, but it establishes that the statistical machinery recovers the right number even when the hazard model is wrong, confirming that instrument validity depends on predetermination, not on correct specification of the hazard.

 What the Monte Carlo does not do